awslabs/containers-cost-allocation-dashboard/README.md

 * A pipeline that makes the data available to be queried in Athena
 * A QuickSight dashboard, along with its QuickSight assets (data source, dataset)

-The AWS resources in this solution are deployed using a Terraform module which is provided as part of it.
+The AWS resources in this solution are deployed using a Terraform module.
-The K8s resources in this solution are deployed using a Helm chart which is provided as part of it.
+The K8s resources in this solution are deployed using a Helm chart.
 It's invoked by Terraform by default, but you can choose to deploy it yourself.
 The QuickSight dashboard is deployed using the `cid-cmd` CLI tool.

 More detailed information on the architecture and logic are found in the [`ARCHITECTURE.md`](ARCHITECTURE.md) file.